-(u) Impairment of financial assets
+(v) Impairment of financial assets

 The Group recognises a loss allowance for ECL on trade and finance lease receivables.
-The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument
+The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.

-The Group measures loss allowances for trade receivable at an amount equal to lifetime ECL, which is calculated by reference of the individual customers' default history and default rate assigned by international rating agencies of industries in which the customers belong, and adjusted by certain forward-looking elements.
+The Group measures loss allowances for trade receivables and lease receivables at an amount equal to lifetime ECL, which is calculated by reference of the individual customers' default history and default rate assigned by international rating agencies of industries in which the customers belong, and adjusted by certain forward-looking elements.